RizPur/LoginMap/README.md

 - [x] Logs visible at a glance
 - [x] Parish are coloured depending on how many workers are logged in currently
 - [x] Click on parish to see who is currently working there
+- [x] Click on log to view details and log out
 - [x] Filter logs by current status of log or by CI

 ## Prerequisites